 What You Should Know

-Life after graduation can be an overwhelming moment in a young person’s life, especially if you graduate college in your early to mid-twenties.
+Life after graduation can be overwhelming for a young person, especially if you graduate college in your early to mid-twenties.
 At the same time, it can be an equally exciting new chapter in your life that you can make the most of with proper preparation.
-And that is exactly what this guide is for.
+And that is exactly what this guide is here for.

 Introduction to Adulthood

-If you enrolled in college right after finishing high school, then you are part of the majority of college students who attended a university programme.
+If you enrolled in college right after finishing high school, then like most college students, you possibly attended a University programme.
 As a result, although you are mature enough to be a young adult, you have yet to experience what adulthood truly is all about.
-Universities have a tendency of presenting housing, networking, and overall, adulthood as if it is a lot easier than it truly is.
+Universities tend to present housing, networking, and adulthood overall as if it is a lot easier than it truly is.
 But what happens when you move out of your student accommodation?
-Or, when you can no longer work a part-time job at the university library?
-That’s when adulthood truly begins.
+Or when you can no longer work part-time at the University library?
+That's when adulthood truly begins.

 What to Look Forward to

 Once you graduate from a university, your entire world will open up to new prospects, new opportunities, as well as new challenges and new obstacles.
-If you identify some of them, you can prepare yourself better both for what you expect, and what you don’t.
+If you identify some of them, you can prepare yourself better for what you expect and don't expect.

 Wrapping Up Loose Ends

-Before you start thinking about what it is that you want to do next, you must first take care of important paperwork and save yourself the trouble of troubling yourself or even getting fined.
+Before you start thinking about what you want to do next, you must first take care of the necessary paperwork and save yourself the trouble of troubling yourself or even getting fined.